 The table below compares the most recent week of key data to the weekly averages for the last four weeks.

 These data show the percent of people tested who tested positive, by ZIP code, for the most recent seven days of available data.
 The borough comparison charts include data by ZIP code from the past three months.

 The data also show the rate of people tested during the most recent seven days.
 A neighborhood is considered to have adequate testing when at least 260 residents per 100,000 have been tested in the past week.
 This metric of adequate testing may change depending on future testing data.

-This chart shows the number of confirmed cases by diagnosis date, hospitalizations by admission date and deaths by date of death from COVID-19 on a daily basis since February 29.
+The charts below show the daily number of cases, hospitalizations and deaths over the past three months citywide and for each borough.
 Due to delays in reporting, which can take as long as a week, recent data are incomplete.

-These data show people who visit the emergency department with clinical signs and symptoms consistent with COVID-19 illness (including flu-like illnesses and pneumonia).
-Some of these people have not tested positive for COVID-19.
+These charts show people who visited the emergency department with clinical signs and symptoms consistent with COVID-19 illness (including flu-like illnesses and pneumonia) during the past three months, and those who were then admitted to the hospital.
+While some of these people did not test positive, these charts can be an early warning sign for community transmission of COVID-19.